 I blended the Buttercream with the Bunker Hill Blue using the spray mist water bottle to create this cool look.
 It kinda reminds me of a lightning storm over the ocean.
 You know exactly what I’m talking about if you live by the ocean.
 It’s beautiful!
 Next, I added a seamless texture.

 This is the fun part.
 I added a product to the Buttercream called Sea Spray by Dixie Belle.
 Seriously, you can’t mess this up!
-Being the rebel I am, I never even read the directions.
+Being the non-rule follower I am, I never even read the directions.
 It says additive right on the bag.
-So I added it to my paint.
+So, I added it to my paint.
 No measuring, just enough to make my paint the consistency of peanut butter.
 And I mixed it with my chip brush.
 That’s easy.
 Oh, It does come with a measuring scoop.
 I noticed it after I had already mixed it. *cheesy grin*

 I wished I had something fancy to tell you about this process but I don’t.
 I just dabbed it on with the chip brush on the areas I wanted texture.